whosonfirst/py-mapzen-whosonfirst-spatial/README.md

 _The example response for the `pip_client` is actually a bit misleading.
 As of this writing it has been taught to fetch the source WOF record over the network so there is a lot more data.
 That's what it would look like if it didn't make a network request._

+## Notes

+This package was substantially different once upon a time.
+If you're look for the old code there is a [snapshot release of it dated 20170512](https://github.com/whosonfirst/py-mapzen-whosonfirst-spatial/releases/tag/20170512).

 ## See also

 * https://github.com/whosonfirst/py-mapzen-whosonfirst-hierarchy